ArctosDB/documentation-wiki/_documentation/accessions.markdown

 **Remarks** is a place for expanding a description of the conditions of acceptance, or for instructions in processing the material.
-For example, “Take 50 gram subsamples for fatty-acid analysis.”
+For example, "Take 50 gram subsamples for fatty-acid analysis."

 Estimated Count is an integer expressing approximately how many